LyubomirT/intense-rp-next/README.md

 ## 📄 License

-This project is open source and available under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+This project is open source and available under the [MIT License](https://opensource.org/licenses/MIT) license.

+> [!IMPORTANT]
+> I've officially received permission from Omega-Slender to relicense the original IntenseRP API under the MIT License.
+This means that the original distribution license is no longer valid, and this project is now fully compliant with the MIT License.

 # 📋 Legal Stuff

 1. This project is not affiliated with or endorsed by Omega-Slender or the original IntenseRP API.
-2. The original IntenseRP API is available under the same license, and you can find it [here](https://github.com/Omega-Slender/intense-rp-api).
+2. The original IntenseRP API is available under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), and you can find it [here](https://github.com/Omega-Slender/intense-rp-api).
 3. I do not claim ownership of the original IntenseRP API code, and this project is a separate work that builds upon its ideas and concepts.

 ## 🔗 Links